 What obstacles typically get in the way of direct negotiations between the parties to a dispute?
 How does this dynamic change during mediation?
-These are some of the questions that will be addressed in Stockholm 28 May.
+These are some of the questions that were addressed in Stockholm 28 May.

 Join us when arbitration experts from China and the Nordic countries gather in Stockholm 18 June to discuss various aspects related to commercial arbitration in China.